Iykebuya/black-jack/README.md

-# blackkack game created with html, css, and javascript
+# blackjack game created with html, css, and javascript